The Hobart City Council aims to provide efficient, reliable and sustainable waste services to meet the needs of the

 Hobart City Council works in partnership with government, industry and community sectors to facilitate sustainable solutions for waste management.
 Council's landfill site operates from McRobies Gully in South Hobart, where electricity generation from landfill gas has commenced with the commissioning of a 1 megawatt generator by AGL.

 To find out your collection day for waste (weekly) and recycling (fortnightly) please refer to the Kerbside Calendar and the Kerbside Services Zones.

 Council provides various waste minimisation and management services to the community.
 Please find below dates for upcoming services, such as kerbside green waste collections and free entry weekends to the McRobies Gully Waste Management Centre.

 Date to be advised General waste free entry weekend into McRobies Gully Waste Management Centre.
 This is for Hobart residents only and only domestic quantities of waste materials will be accepted, such as a standard ute or box trailer.
 To gain free entry, simply show your drivers licence to the Tollbooth operator to verify you are a resident of Hobart.
 Please note that this free entry period does not apply to wastes such as tyres, paints, chemicals, asbestos, other hazardous wastes or any other commerical wastes.

-15 to 19 April 2013 Kerbside Green waste collection service.
-Organic materials will be collected (up to 2m3) on your usual waste collection day during the week of 15 to 19 April 2013.
+11 to 15 November 2013 Kerbside Green waste collection service.
+Organic materials will be collected (up to 2m3) on your usual waste collection day during the week of 11 to 15 November 2013.